Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

 - **Contrast**:

-  - The contrast between background colors and text ensures readability and accessibility.
+  - The contrast between background colours and text ensures readability and accessibility.
 For instance, the use of light text on a dark background (#3b0542 on the header) enhances visibility and readability.

 ### Design Patterns:

 - **Single Responsibility Principle:**

   - Styles for each selector seem to focus on a specific responsibility, adhering to the Single Responsibility Principle.
-For instance, styles for the header, labels, form elements, and media queries are organized separately, contributing to maintainability.
+For instance, styles for the header, labels, form elements, and media queries are organised separately, contributing to maintainability.

 - **Box Model:**